ShaunCurtis/Blazr.VSA/Documents/Monads.md

 # Monads

-Type *Monad* into your search bar.
-The Internet is awash with articles.
+Type *Monad* into your search bar: the Internet is awash with articles.
 There are even articles about the articles trying to explain why the original articles fail!

 Here's another: but hopefully one that succeeds.